peterbarnett03/influxdb3_plugins/CONTRIBUTING.md

 ### Plugin Metadata

 Each plugin must include JSON metadata in a docstring at the top of the plugin file.
 This metadata is required for:
-- InfluxDB 3 Explorer UI integration and configuration
+-[InfluxDB 3 Explorer](https://docs.influxdata.com/influxdb3/explorer/) UI integration and configuration
 - Automated testing with the repository test scripts

 For complete metadata specifications, formatting requirements, and examples, see [REQUIRED_PLUGIN_METADATA.md](REQUIRED_PLUGIN_METADATA.md).